cosmos/interchain-security/tests/difference/core/quint_model/README.md

 - MatureOnTimeInv: For every ValidatorSetChangePacket received by a consumer chain at time t, a MaturedVSCPacket is sent back to the provider in the first block with a timestamp >= t + UnbondingPeriod on that consumer.
+- EventuallyMatureOnProviderInv: If we send a VSCPacket, this is eventually responded to by all consumers that were running at the time the packet was sent (and are still running).